mahfuzak08/aws-s3-multer-sharp-fileupload-nodejs/README.md

-#File upload useing nodejs multer-s3 into s3 bucket
+#File upload using nodejs multer-s3 into s3 bucket
-A very simple file upload useing nodejs multer-s3 into s3 bucket with resize for thumbnail.
+A very simple file upload using nodejs multer-s3 into s3 bucket with resize for thumbnail.
 I'm useing minio file server like as aws s3 bucket system.

 ## References
 ### AWS-SDK